-12. Perusing the application and ground of review , it is apparent that in the opinion of applicant, the judgment is erroneous and he is seeking its correction in the guise of exercise of power of review.
-In the case of Gopal Singh Vs. State Cadre Forest Officers Association reported in 2007 (9) SCC 369, it was held that the Tribunal could not travel out of its own jurisdiction to write a second order in the name of reviewing its own judgment and further that the Tribunal could not sit over its own judgment as an appellate authority.
+11. Perusing the application and ground of review , it is apparent that in the opinion of applicant, the judgment is erroneous and he is seeking its correction in the guise of exercise of power of review.
+In the case of Gopal Singh Vs. State Cadre Forest Officers Association 2007 (9) SCC 369, it was held that the Tribunal could not travel out of its own jurisdiction to write a second order in the name of reviewing its own judgment and further that the Tribunal could not sit over its own judgment as an appellate authority.

-13. We have gone through the review application.
-We do not find any mistake or error apparent on the face of record.
-The scope of review application is very limited.
+12. We have gone through the review application.
+I do not find any mistake or error apparent on the face of record.
+Since, the scope of review application is very limited, I do not see any error apparent in the judgment.

-14. Considering the facts of the case and law laid down by the Hon'ble Apex Court, we do not find any ground to interfere with the present review petition.
+13. Considering the facts of the case and law laid down by the Hon'ble Apex Court, we do not find any ground to interfere with the present review petition.
 Review petition lacks merit and as such it deserves to be dismissed.
 Accordingly, Review Petition is dismissed.

 No order as to costs.

 J. Chandra

+(Jayati Chandra)

-(Jayati Chandra) Member (A)
+Member (A)